GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 ## Enable Passport

-The [introductory page](./passport.md) provides a quick glance at key concepts to get the most out of inbound identity with Gluu Passport.
+The [introductory page](./passport.md) provides a quick overview of key concepts to get the most out of inbound identity with Gluu Passport.
 Ensure the Gluu Server installation already has [Passport component installed](./passport.md#passport-setup).
-Now, enable it:
+Follow theses steps to enable it:

-### Enable custom script:
+### Enable the custom script

 - In oxTrust, navigate to `Configuration` > `Custom scripts`
 - Navigate to the `Person Authentication` tab, expand the script labelled `passport_saml`, check `enabled`, and click `Update`    ![Enable passport_saml](../img/user-authn/passport/enable-passport_saml.png)
 - Navigate to the `UMA RPT Policies` tab, expand the script labelled `scim_access_policy`, check `enabled`, and click `Update`

-### Enable Passport support:
+### Enable Passport support

 - In oxTrust navigate to `Configuration` > `Organization configuration` > `System configuration`
 - In `Passport support` choose `Enabled`